Ian Khama: Retirement

 On 1 April 2018, Mokgweetsi Masisi was sworn in as the 5th President of Botswana, succeeding Ian Khama and his full ten years of presidency.
 After several disagreements with Masisi, in particular accusing Masisi of authoritarian tendencies, Khama decided to leave the BDP and join the Botswana Patriotic Front (BPF), a newly formed breakaway from the BDP.
 He campaigned for the BPF, which won three seats in the 2019 general elections in the Serowe area.

 In 2018, after resigning from the presidency, Khama became a member of the Board of Directors of the US-based organization Conservation International, which is also active in Botswana.
 In 2021, Khama went on a self-imposed exile, during which he claimed that there had been a plot to poison him.

 In December 2022 a court in Botswana issued an arrest warrant for Khama for the possession of five illegal firearms after his failure to appear in court.
 On 13 September 2024, Ian Khama returned to Botswana after three years in exile, to appear in court and request to be released pending trial.
-On 30 November 2024, he resumed his seat as Kgosikgolo of BaNgwato, taking the regal name Khama IV, amid celebrations at the Serowe Sports Complex attended by national and international dignitaries, ending a century of regency for BaNgwato.
+On 30 November 2024, he resumed his title as the reigning Kgosikgolo of the BamaNgwato, taking the regnal name Khama IV, amid celebrations at the Serowe Sports Complex attended by national and international dignitaries, ending a century of regency for the BamaNgwato.
 The incoming government following the 2024 Botswana elections dropped the firearms charges, which Khama had alleged were politically motivated tactics from the former Masisi government.

 On 20 January 2025, Khama was sworn in as a member of the Ntlo ya Dikgosi, the advisory body of hereditary chiefs advising Parliament.
 In September 2025, as part of the party's rapprochement plan with Khama under the leadership of Mpho Balopi, the BDP announced the rescission of Khama's 2019 expulsion from the party, thereby restoring his membership.